Remember Me (Coco song)

-"Remember Me" is a song from the 2017 animated Disney/Pixar film Coco, written by Robert Lopez and Kristen Anderson-Lopez.
+"Remember Me", known as "Recuérdame" in Spanish, is a song from the 2017 animated Disney/Pixar film Coco, written by Robert Lopez and Kristen Anderson-Lopez.
 The song is performed variously within the film by Benjamin Bratt, Gael García Bernal, Anthony Gonzalez, and Ana Ofelia Murguía.
 Miguel and Natalia Lafourcade perform a pop version of the song that is featured in the film's end credits.
-Carlos Rivera recorded a cover version of the song, titled "Recuérdame" for the film's Spanish-language soundtrack album.
+Carlos Rivera recorded a cover version of the song for the film's Spanish-language soundtrack album.
 It won Best Original Song at the 90th Academy Awards in 2018.
 The song was performed live by Gael García Bernal and Federico Ramos on guitar.

 This song was featured in ABC's 2020 television special The Disney Family Singalong: Volume II performed by Christina Aguilera, Miguel and Mariachi Divas de Cindy Shea.

 Context

 Gael García Bernal voiced Héctor in the English and Spanish versions of the movie.

 The song is used in a variety of contexts throughout the film.
 It was known as Ernesto de la Cruz's (Benjamin Bratt) most "popular" song.
 The song was originally written by his partner Héctor Rivera (Gael García Bernal), and was first introduced as a mariachi arrangement, as a plea from Ernesto to his fans to keep him in their minds even as he tours in other places.
 It next appears as a lullaby from Héctor to his daughter Coco.
 It is then used as a nostalgic song to connect an older Coco (Ana Ofelia Murguía) to an earlier time in her life and is sung by Coco and her great-grandson Miguel (Anthony Gonzalez).
 It finally appears in a pop version played during the end credits, sung by singers Miguel and Natalia Lafourcade.

 The piece is the "tie that binds multiple generations in the shared love of music".